Detector

 Surface backgrounds, which arise from low-energy photons and electrons emitted by radioactive decay on surfaces or radiated by the surrounding materials, are efficiently rejected by 3D reconstruction.
 Also, the characteristics of the clusters readily identify the nature of the ionizing particles (Fig. 3.a) providing important information of the origin of the background.

-A truly unique capability of DAMIC is that background can be identified and rejected as spatially correlated events occurring at different times.
+A truly unique capability of DAMIC-M is that background can be identified and rejected as spatially correlated events occurring at different times.
 An example is shown in Fig. 3.b, with three clusters (two electrons and one alpha) detected in the same location but separated in time by several days.
 The probability for this to occur by chance is negligible.
 Rather, the observation is consistent with a 210Pb nucleus undergoing the decay sequence 210Pb (T1/2= 22.3 y, β) → 210Bi (T1/2=5.0 days, β) → 210Po (T1/2= 138 days, α).
 A product of the radon decay chain, 210Pb is a major source of surface background in DM experiments caused by material exposure to air.

 This background rejection capability is also particularly relevant for 32Si, a naturally occurring isotope in silicon that is not removed by chemical purification, which is expected to be the dominant background contribution in the current generation of silicon detectors.
-DAMIC identifies and rejects by spatial correlation the decay sequence 32Si (T1/2= 150 y, β) → 32P (T1/2= 14 days, β).
+DAMIC-M identifies and rejects by spatial correlation the decay sequence 32Si (T1/2= 150 y, β) → 32P (T1/2= 14 days, β).

 Skipper CCDs with single-electron resolution